US designation of Polisario Front as foreign terrorist group will create new problems for SA – The Mail & Guardian

-US Secretary of State Marco Rubio with Moroccan Foreign Minister Nasser Bourita.
-(US Embassy in Morocco)
+US Secretary of State Marco Rubio with Nasser Bourita, the Moroccan foreign minister.

 Last week, US Secretary of State Marco Rubio met Nasser Bourita, the Moroccan foreign minister.
 At the meeting, Rubio reaffirmed the commitment of the Trump administration to negotiating “a mutually acceptable solution” for Western Sahara using the framework articulated in the Autonomy Proposal.